Sergiy Serdyuk - Fotolia

 In recent years, we’ve seen deployment models move on significantly from the siloed IT operations of the early 2000s, when separate server, storage and networking teams were the norm.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-How did we get here, why choose one over another and who are the market leaders?
+How did we get here?
+Why choose one over another?
+And who are the market leaders?

 Before the advent of widespread server virtualisation, IT infrastructure was managed by separate teams.
 At the time, this made complete sense, with IT organisations looking to deploy best-of-breed components for each technology.

 Server virtualisation radically changed that landscape, as infrastructure started to become more integrated.
-This change allowed the migration towards converged and hyper-converged systems we see today.
+This change allowed the migration towards the converged and hyper-converged systems we see today.

-From a financial perspective, the customer gets a single SKU, fully supported by the supplier as the single point of contact, making it easier to cost, amortise and deliver systems for specific business needs, such as email services and virtual desktops.
+From a financial perspective, the customer gets a single system, fully supported by the supplier as the single point of contact, making it easier to cost, amortise and deliver systems for specific business needs, such as email services and virtual desktops.